FLORIDA SEA GRANT COLLEGE PROGRAM

 PRINCIPAL, CO-PRINCIPAL, ASSOCIATE INVESTIGATORS: Names of the Investigators (last name first, full first name and middle initial) whose efforts are significant to the success of the project.

-AFFILIATION: The academic affiliation of investigators, e.g., FAU Ocean Engineering, FSU Biology.
+AFFILIATION: The academic affiliation of each investigators, e.g., FAU Ocean Engineering, FSU Biology.

 All expenditures listed in the budget must be in compliance with the Office of Management and Budget (OMB) circular A-21 on cost accounting standards.
-OMB circular A-21 states that administrative and clerical salaries and other general office supplies, such as laptop computers, will be charged as indirect costs.
+OMB circular A-21 states that administrative and clerical salaries and other general office supplies will be charged as indirect costs.
 For more information on circular A-21 please contact the contracts and grants office of your institution.
 Any variation from OMB circular A-21 will be the sole responsibility of the grantee institution.

-1. On the 90-4 form, the budget year line should have a number after the word year representing the year of the Budget, i.e. Budget Year 1, Budget Year 2, or Cumulative Budget.
+- The Budget year line should have a number after the word year representing the particular year of the project Budget, i.e. Budget Year 1, Budget Year 2, or Cumulative Budget.

-3. Principal Investigators Line 9 Column C: Should contain the name of primary principal investigator who is responsible for this project.
+- Principal Investigators line: Should contain the name of primary principal investigator who is responsible for this project.
 If there is more than one you may list them as well. e.g., J.C.
 Porter/T.W.
 Day.

-5. The Grant Project Number is assigned by Florida Sea Grant – Line 7, Column H.
+- The Grant Project Number is assigned by Florida Sea Grant.

 Lines A1a through line A2h:

-6. Column E: The Number of People involved with each line item.
+- Column E: The Number of People involved with each line item

-10. Each salary line item will require a justification on the Budget Justification page.
+- Each salary line item will require a justification on the Budget Justification page.
 (See instructions below.)
-For line A2h Other, you may type in your own description on the 90-4.
+For line A2h you may type in your own description on the 90-4.

-19. Line IDC: Indirect Cost – Enter your IDC percent in the appropriate column and on its corresponding line.
+- Line IDC: Indirect Cost – Enter your IDC percent in the appropriate column and on its corresponding line.
 Multiply the MTDC line for each column by the IDC % that applies to each line in that column.
 Please note there is a line called “Other IDC” if you feel your IDC calculation does not fit the budget form enter the amount of IDC required for each column and explain it in the Budget Justification.
 The indirect cost will vary from institution to institution depending on what was negotiated between the federal government and your institution.
+The amount will not always be the same as the total direct cost line.

 D. BUDGET JUSTIFICATION: Instructions for completing the budget justification section of the proposal appear below.
+Remember, the budget proposed in the Statement of Interest must not be exceeded in the Full Proposal.
 This section must be detailed enough to satisfy university and federal fiscal staff.
 Each line item in the budget will need to be justified.
 Note: Do not over-match; matching funds need be only 50% of the Federal request, no more.
 Please include a copy of your current IDC rate agreement and the fringe rate amount identifying what is included in the fringe rate.

 Each piece of capital or permanent equipment must be listed separately along with the cost, a brief description, and the purpose of each item.
 Include a lease vs. purchase analysis for each item requested.
 Capital equipment and office or general equipment must be approved by the federal office before purchasing or leasing.
 Construction funds and purchase or repair of vessels and vehicles are not eligible for Sea Grant funding but prior approval of rental for vessels or vehicles may be obtained from the agency.
 Rates per hour or trip and estimated number of hours needed should be given.